alexandraalday/FlappyRick/README.md

 ## FlappyRick
 https://flappyrick.herokuapp.com/

 Rick and Morty take on flappy bird in this browser based, canvas game.
+Avoid the obstacles as long as you can!
+Your final distance is converted into donations to the Citadel of Rick redevelopment fund.

 Created in a one week sprint, Flappy Rick is a single-page, two model CRUD app built with MVC file organization.
 User authentication is handled through JSON Web Tokens.
 Currently, this game is only optimized for Chrome browsers.

 **Technologies Used:**
 * HTML